 We invite you to learn more about who is who at New Jersey AIDS Services.
 NJAS's day-to-day operations and programs are overseen by a team of dedicated and passionate experts.
 Our highly qualified staff and consultants include women and men of diverse ethnic and cultural backgrounds who bring a wide range of knowledge to the task.

-Laurie Litt-Robbins, Chief Executive Officer Laurie Litt-Robbins has been the Executive Director of New Jersey AIDS Services since its conception as the Eric Johnson House in 1994 and is still excited about going to work everyday and making a difference.
+Laurie Litt, Chief Executive Officer Laurie Litt has been the Executive Director of New Jersey AIDS Services since its conception as the Eric Johnson House in 1994 and is still excited about going to work everyday and making a difference.
 She received her Bachelors Degree in Psychology from Boston University and her Masters Degree in Social Work from Yeshiva University.
-In addition, Laurie has completed post graduate course work is non-profit management and is licensed by the State of New Jersey as a Licensed Clinical Social Worker (LCSW).
+In addition, Laurie has completed post graduate course work in non-profit management and is licensed by the State of New Jersey as a Licensed Clinical Social Worker (LCSW).
 She has also developed course content and taught numerous classes for professionals seeking their certification in drug and alcohol counseling.
 For the past 20 years, Laurie has been active in Morris County serving on many human service committees.
 She has been an active member of The National Association of Social Workers since 1992.

 Joann McEniry, Chief Operating Officer